top of page

 Where and How Can You Consult with Dr. Luis Figueroa for Venaseal Treatment?

+Taking the first step towards healthier legs is easy.
 Call or use our online form to book your consultation.
-During the visit, Dr. Figueroa will review your ultrasound, discuss your goals, and tailor a plan to your needs.
+During the visit, Dr. Figueroa will conduct a thorough examination, review your ultrasound findings, discuss your symptoms and goals, and tailor a personalized treatment plan to your specific needs.
+This initial consultation is an opportunity to ask all your questions and gain a clear understanding of the Venaseal procedure and what it can achieve for you.

 What Do Patients Say About Their Venaseal Experience with Dr. Figueroa?